• Home

 Jesus and the fear of God

-There is an interesting verse in the book of Isaiah which has caused some difficulties for the translators.
-It is found in chapter eleven verse three.
+There is an interesting verse in the book of Isaiah that has caused some difficulties for the translators.
+It is found in chapter eleven, verse three.
 Referring to Jesus it says:

 And He will delight in the fear of the Lord, and He will not judge by what His eyes see, nor make a decision by what His ears hear” (Isaiah 11:3—NASB).